aptech/docs/docs/data-management/programmatic-import.rst

 Load categorical variables
 -----------------------------------------------------------------------------

-Some datasets such as, SAS, Stata, and SPSS store variable type information.
+Some datasets such as, GDAT, SAS, Stata (.dta), and SPSS store variable type information.
 GAUSS will automatically identify categorical variables from these files.

 ::